Share This Guide

 No matter which way you go, make sure the seams are all welded up perfectly.

 Well, this line-up will take the fire smoke and fumes away.
-Add an 8” ducting from the insider box through the hole on the outer box.
+Add an 8” ducting from the inside box through the hole on the outer box.
 Make sure it’s leak-proof.

 Step 7: Build the Wood Rack